refp16/refp16.github.io/_posts/2013-10-15-stata-and-the-bysort-command.md

 groups made by these two variables.
-Unlike the previous cases where the `drop` applies to groups of _firms_, effectively ridding all observations of a firm with jumps, here we delete only those observations of a firm that comply with the `if` condition individually.
-Potentially, we are leaving behind observations that belong to firms with jumps.
+Unlike the previous cases where the `drop` applies to groups of _firms_, effectively ridding all observations of a firm with jumps, here we delete only those observations of a firm that comply with the `if` condition individually.Potentially, we are leaving behind observations that belong to firms with jumps.

 The following result confirms this: